 6.1 Established policies and procedures addressing mental health support, risk, and action in response to a death are regularly reviewed.
-The Chairs of the Prevention, Intervention and Postvention teams will lead a discussion on new information and evolving best practice at the last meeting of the Mental Health Taskforce (or its successor body) in each academic year and identify any policies and procedures that should be updated in the following year.
-In any case, all University policies and procedures are formally reviewed no less frequently than once every five years.
+The Chairs of the Prevention, Intervention and Postvention teams will lead discussions on new information and evolving best practice at the Mental Health Network and identify any policies and procedures that should be updated.
+All University policies and procedures are formally reviewed no less frequently than once every five years.
 The same process and review cycle shall apply to this strategy document, which shall be assimilated as a component of the University's Mental Health Strategy.